 Other notable buildings in Utica include Payne Hall, the Science and Technology Building that houses MVCC’s FABLab, the Information Technology/Performing Arts/Conference Center, and the Robert R. Jorgensen Athletic/Events Center (which houses a 112,000-square-foot facility that includes a fitness center, a field house for large events such as the Boilermaker Expo, three multi-purpose courts, and an indoor track).

-The Rome Campus offers eight unique programs, including several hospitality programs, Surgical Technology, and the Airframe and Powerplant Technology program, the last of which also operates at the Griffiss Business and Technology Park where students receive practical hands-on training on such aircraft as the Boeing 727-100 freighter.
-The Rome Campus is currently the site of a 48,000-square-foot renovation and construction project.
+The Rome Campus offers eight unique programs, including several hospitality programs, Surgical Technology, and the Airframe and Powerplant Technology program, which also operates at the Griffiss Business and Technology Park where students receive practical hands-on training on such aircraft as the Boeing 727-100 and Gulfstream V. The Rome Campus is currently the site of a 48,000-square-foot renovation and construction project.

 MVCC and its partners in the community also collaborate to offer programs in the region’s neighborhoods, such as thINCubator and an Educational Opportunity Center.